 Use the Program Change action to send Program Change messages, optionally accompanied by Bank Select messages.
 The options available in the editor are dependent on the selected button type.

 Select the Midi channel that should be used.
-When you change Midi channel for one button, the change affect that button only but the new Midi channel selected will be the default channel for all new buttons that will be created from that point on (for all kind of commands).
+When you change the Midi channel for one button, the change affects that button only, but the new Midi channel selected will be the default channel for all new buttons created from that point on.

 Please note that the Midi channels are numbered 1-16 (that is normal for humans) but the Midi protocol uses 0-15 (that is normal for computers).
 If your daw/device uses 0-15 numbering, please subtract 1 from the channel in the dropdown list.

 Select how the button should interact with the device/daw:

 - A Push Button will send a program change command, optionally accompanied by a bank select command when it is pressed.

 - A Cycle Button cycles through a distinct set of program change commands defined in a configuration file.
 Cycle buttons do not send bank select commands.

 - Program / Bank(Only visible if button type is "Push")

 Select the program that should be triggered, optionally with accompanying bank number(s).
 When you change the program or bank, the program change command will immediately be sent to the connected daw/midi device so you can verify that the expected action is taken.
 The program/bank commands sent only include the numbers of the program and bank; the actual result of the commands is determined by the device/daw that receives the commands.

 If "Send Bank Select" is marked, the value in the Coarse field will be sent as a Control Change 0 message, and the value in the Fine field will be sent as a Control Change 32 message.
 If you want the plugin only to send the Coarse or the Fine command (not both), leave the other command empty (=blank).